Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 Enabling recipe caching with HPU
 -------------------------------------

-Recipe caching helps reduce graph compiles when training on multiple HPUs using :class:`~lightning_habana.pytorch.strategies.parallel.HPUParallelStrategy`.
+Recipe caching helps reduce graph compiles when training on multiple HPUs.
 This is helpful when dealing with models that have dynamicity.
 Graphs are compiled once and cached to a user-specified location where others hpu devices may reuse them.
 Recipe caching is disabled by default.
 To enable recipe caching, initialize HPUParallelStrategy with following parameters: